tinymce/tinymce-docs/advanced/creating-a-skin.md

 2. Open the file `src/less/theme/globals/global-variables.less` and **copy** the variables you like to change to your `skin.less` file in the folder you duplicated in the previous step.
 Change the values.
 The variables you put in `skin.less` will override the default values.
 3. For more detailed customizations, review the variables in each component, such as `src/less/theme/components/toolbar-button.less` and copy the ones you want to change to `skin.less`.
 4. To style interface elements in the content, such as selection color, drag handles, table of contents, bookmarks etc, copy variables to `src/less/skins/ui/<skin-name>/content.less` or `content.inline.less` depending on if you are using the inline mode or not.
-5. Preview your skin by building it using the `gulp` command in your terminal.
+5. Preview your skin by building it using the `npm run start` command in your terminal and visit the address shown in the terminal, usually `localhost:3000`.

 ### Creating a content css